pierre-rouleau/pel/README.rst

   - Also see the document titled `Using tree-sitter with Emacs and PEL`_ which describes how to setup your environment to use the tree-sitter based modes,

-- **223 Extensive Topic-organized Reference PDFs** The heavily hyperlinked tables serve as visual, topic-organized key-binding and feature reference sheets, an unusual approach in the Emacs ecosystem which complements Emacs' excellent documentation system.
+- **222 Extensive Topic-organized Reference PDFs** The heavily hyperlinked tables serve as visual, topic-organized key-binding and feature reference sheets, an unusual approach in the Emacs ecosystem which complements Emacs' excellent documentation system.

   - Use the `PEL Index PDF`_ to quickly locate a topic.
+  - See the `PEL Index Section Overview PDF`_ which describes the index layout.
   - See the `Tramp PDF`_ to learn how to use and troubleshoot it.
   - See the `Mode Line PDF`_ to see the command that describes Emacs cryptic mode line process and buffer type.